onlabsorg/olojs/docs/document.md

 For more details you can read the [document API](./api/document.md).

-Notice that the source gets evaluated in a context, which is an object with pre-defined names mapped to any javascript property.
+Notice that the source gets evaluated in a context, which is an object with pre-defined names mapped to javascript values.

 ### Documents environment